South Vietnam Air Force: 1963–1964

-In January 1964, 33rd Tactical Wing was established at Tan Son Nhut AB and it assumed control of all RVNAF units at the base.
-Also that month the 41st Tactical Wing was established at Da Nang AB and assumed control of all RVNAF units at the base.
+In January 1964, 33rd Tactical Wing was established at Tan Son Nhut AB and it assumed control of all VNAF units at the base.
+Also that month the 41st Tactical Wing was established at Da Nang AB and assumed control of all VNAF units at the base.

 In February 1964, the 516th Fighter Squadron equipped with 15 A-1 Skyraiders moved to Da Nang AB from Nha Trang AB.

-In March 1964, the US decided to reequip all RVNAF fighter squadrons with A-1 Skyraiders.
+In March 1964, the US decided to reequip all VNAF fighter squadrons with A-1 Skyraiders.

-On 15 March 1964, the RVNAF established a Tactical Wing Headquarters at Da Nang AB.
+On 15 March 1964, the VNAF established a Tactical Wing Headquarters at Da Nang AB.

 On 18 March 1964, the newly formed 518th Fighter Squadron began operations from Bien Hoa AB with an original strength of 10 A-1Hs, it would grow to 25 aircraft authorized.
-The RVNAF pilots were trained by crews from the US Navy's VA-152.
+The VNAF pilots were trained by crews from the US Navy's VA-152.

 On 24 March, a Farm Gate T-28 lost a wing during a bombing run near Sóc Trăng Airfield killing both crewmen and on 9 April another T-28 lost a wing during a strafing run and crashed.
 Two officials from North American Aviation, the manufacturers of the T-28, visited Bien Hoa AB and reviewed these losses and advised that the T-28 wasn't designed for the stresses it was being subjected to as a close air support aircraft.
-As a result, five older T-28s were retired and nine newer aircraft were borrowed by the RVNAF and operational restrictions imposed.
+As a result, five older T-28s were retired and nine newer aircraft were borrowed by the VNAF and operational restrictions imposed.
 Despite this augmentation, accidents and aircraft transfers meant that by late May the 1st Air Commando Squadron had only eight T-28s left but these were retired on 30 May and replaced by more capable A-1E Skyraiders.

-In March 1964, Air Base 62 at Pleiku AB became the RVNAF 62nd Tactical Wing.
+In March 1964, Air Base 62 at Pleiku AB became the VNAF 62nd Tactical Wing.

 In May, the 217th Helicopter Squadron was established at Da Nang AB.

 In June 1964, the 116th Liaison Squadron equipped with O-1s was activated at Nha Trang AB.
-Also that month the RVNAF formed the 23rd Tactical Wing at Bien Hoa AB incorporating the 514th, 518th and the 112th Liaison Squadron.
+Also that month the VNAF formed the 23rd Tactical Wing at Bien Hoa AB incorporating the 514th, 518th and the 112th Liaison Squadron.
 The 520th Fighter Squadron would be activated at Bien Hoa AB in October and join the 23rd Wing.